25 (Adele album): Release and promotion

 A release date for 25 was first suggested in early August 2014, when Paul Moss suggested that an album would be released in 2014 or 2015.
 However, accounts filed by Adele's label XL Recordings in October 2014 ruled out the possibility of a 2014 release.
 In August 2015, Billboard reported that Adele's label had intentions of releasing her third studio album sometime in November 2015.
-In October 2015, the album was rumoured to be released on 20 November 2015, after which numerous journalists speculated that other musicians had brought forward their albums in order to avoid chart competition with her, with artists such as One Direction, Justin Bieber, Fleur East, and 5 Seconds of Summer releasing their albums before Adele's, so that their sales and chart placements would not be affected.
+In October 2015, the album was rumoured to be released on 20 November 2015, after which numerous journalists speculated that other musicians had brought forward their albums to avoid chart competition with her, with artists such as One Direction, Justin Bieber, Fleur East, and 5 Seconds of Summer releasing their albums before Adele's, so that their sales and chart placements would not be affected.
 The fourth quarter was also set to have releases from Rihanna, Kanye West, and Coldplay, and all except Coldplay backed out from coinciding with the release of Adele's album.

 On 18 October, a 30-second clip of "Hello" was shown on UK television during a commercial break on The X Factor.
 It teased a new song from Adele after three years, with viewers hearing her singing the first verse of "Hello" with its lyrics appearing on a black screen.
 Three days later, Adele released a letter to her fans through social media addressing the album, in which she confirmed that the album would be titled 25.
 Adele stated that the title is a reflection on her age and the frame of mind she was in during that age, describing the time as a "turning point" where she was in the centre of adolescence and adulthood and the start of a time where she would "go into becoming who I'm going to be forever without a removal van full of my old junk."
 She added: "My last record was a break-up record and if I had to label this one I would call it a make-up record.
 I'm making up with myself.
 I'm making up for lost time."
 Adele confirmed the next day 25 would be released on 20 November 2015, and revealed its cover simultaneously on her social media.